 For more than 30 years, Church Health has helped create and expand health ministries in faith communities throughout Shelby County and the US.

 Health Ministry Training & Support

-Our Faith Community Outreach team offers a variety of trainings to help you launch or enhance your congregational health ministry.
-Designed with churches in mind, these workshops, training and events cover topics like cancer, caregiving support, men’s health, healthy parenting, grief and clergy health.
+Our Faith Community Engagement team offers a variety of trainings to help you launch or enhance your congregational health ministry.
+Designed with churches in mind, these workshops, training and events cover topics like cancer, caregiver support, men’s health, healthy parenting, grief and clergy health.